Halloween trick-or-treating considered high-risk amid COVID-19 pandemic, CDC says

 The agency says some alternative Halloween activities would reduce that risk.

-Halloween is one of Lana and Eddie McKendree favorite days of the year.
+Halloween is one of Lana and Eddie McKendree's favorite days of the year.

 "There's a lot of Halloween activities you can do short of going trick or treating door to door," said Dr. Mickey Caplan, Northshore Health System.